Aditya-Manish-Paradkar/OOJ_LAB/README.md

 # OOJ_LAB
-The repository contains the screen snaps of lab sessions.
+The repository contains the screen snaps and the Java Programs attempted in the lab sessions.